tbroyer/gradle-errorprone-plugin/README.md

 }
 ```

+_Note: snippets in this guide use features from the latest Gradle version, so beware if copy/pasting._

 This plugin creates a configuration named `errorprone`,
 and configures the `<sourceSet>AnnotationProcessor` configuration for each source set to extend it.
 This allows configuring Error Prone dependencies from a single place.